Travel Clothing for Antarctica and Arctic,

 What Clothes do I need to take on my Antarctic trip?

-As your trip will be in the summer months, you won't need to take any really extreme cold weather gear.
-Temperatures on many or most days will hover around freezing point, maybe dropping to an extreme of -10C (20F) though more likely not.
-People feel the cold in different ways, the main thing you need to anticipate is that it will be windy as well as cold.
+As your trip to the polar regions will be in the summer months, you won't need to take any extreme cold weather gear.
+Temperatures on many or most days will be around freezing point, maybe dropping to an extreme of -5C (23F) though more likely not.
+The main thing you need to anticipate is that it will be windy as well as cold.

-Layering is the key, to allow for flexibility according to conditions.
-Rather than one very large thick outer layer, several thinner layers can be put on or off as the weather dictates, this way you can remain comfortable as the day progresses whether you are on the zodiac in the wind, walking in sunshine with no breeze or anywhere in between.
+Layering is the key to allow for flexibility, rather than one very large thick layer, thinner layers can be put on or off as the weather dictates to remain comfortable as the day progresses whether you are on the zodiac (motorized inflatable boat) in the wind, walking in the sunshine with no breeze or anywhere in between.

 Men's